 - Another episode had Aku travelling to an alien planet and enlisting some of its inhabitants, a Proud Hunter Race of cat-men, to capture the elusive samurai.
 It takes them the entire episode, but they eventually scored a success.
-Unfortunately for Aku, the hunters believe that any prey who can give them such a challenging hunt deserves to run free.
+Unfortunately for Aku, the hunters believe that any prey who can give them such a challenging and glorious hunt deserves to run free.

 - The titular character of Where on Earth Is Carmen Sandiego? is sometimes depicted as viewing Zack and Ivy in this way, genuinely liking them and enjoying the long-standing battle of wits she has with them.